 It is notable that the X-T20 has a microphone port, which is missing on the PEN-F. Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

-Both the X-T20 and the PEN-F are recent models that are part of the current product line-up.
-The X-T20 replaced the earlier Fujifilm X-T10, while the PEN-F does not have a direct predecessor.
+Both the X-T20 and the PEN-F have been discontinued, but can regularly be found used on eBay.
+The X-T20 was replaced by the Fujifilm X-T100, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Fujifilm X-T20 and the Olympus PEN-F?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Fujifilm X-T20: